evantao96/evantao96/README.md

 ## Hi, I am Evan Tao ##

-A software developer dedicated to building innovative products from end-to-end.
 I have expertise building data pipelines and applications in Python, SQL, Javascript and Ruby on Rails.
 I graduated with a BS in computer science from UPenn.

 ## Get In Touch ##